-Born in 1950 in the Tarn, south-west France, Annette Cunnac lives and works in Toulouse where she settled in 1983.
+Born in the Tarn, south-west France, Annette Cunnac lives and works in Toulouse where she settled in 1983.
 At that time she joined evening classes in the studio of Pierre Darques at the Fine Art School of Toulouse where she acquired a strong grounding in drawing and painting which she continued at the Academie de Dessin de Toulouse.

 Having jointly conducted her professional career and her passion for painting today she devotes herself entirely to her art.

 In 2014 she becomes member of the historical “Société des Artistes Français” and since then has exhibited at the annual “Salon” des Artistes Français as part of “Art en Capital” at the Grand Palais in Paris.
 She regularly presents solo exhibitions and takes part in group exhibitions.

 Annette Cunnac draws from her immediate environment and her travels abroad.
 These are the inspiration for her paintings which are the fruit of direct and sensitive observations of the world around her.
 Her favorite themes are landscapes and scenes from life.